tianocore/edk2-pytool-extensions/docs/user/features/using_linux.md

 ## Setting up other tools

-You'll need python3, which on Ubuntu 3.5 comes default (as of time of writing).
-Pip comes separately, so that will be need to be installed.
+You'll need python3 (See your version of edk2-pytool-extensions for the exact version of python3), which on Ubuntu-22.04 python 3.10 comes default.
+Pip comes separatel'y, so that will be need to be installed.

-## Setting up VS Code (optional)
+## Setting up VS Code (optional, reccomended)

 Visual Studio code makes developing in WSL much easier.
 This guide here is pretty informative: <https://code.visualstudio.com/docs/remote/wsl>